burcia1711/hackerrank/README.md

 # hackerrank
-my solutions for hackerrank questions
+my solutions for hackerrank questions (generally with Python)